efong505/video-download/README.md

 ### Current System Status
 - ✅ Download Status Tracking: Real-time job monitoring with 24-hour history
 - ✅ Download from URL: Working with custom titles and SNS notifications
-- ✅ Upload from local file: Working with automatic thumbnail generation
+- ✅ Upload from local file: Working with adaptive thumbnail generation
+- ✅ Thumbnail Generation: Adaptive timing based on video duration (fixed for short videos)
 - ✅ Search & Filter: Real-time search and tag filtering on all pages
 - ✅ Email Notifications: SNS alerts for all download events
 - ✅ Password Management: Admin reset and user self-service password change